 Source-to-source Transformation

-The source-to-source transformation turns the declaration of an unordered group into an ordered sequence group that contains a repeating choice.
+The source-to-source transformation turns the declaration of an unordered sequence into an ordered sequence group that contains a repeating choice.
 To ensure that the resulting schema is a valid DFDL schema, the choice group is wrapped in an array element.

-The unordered group is transformed as follows:
+The unordered sequence is transformed as follows:

-the dfdl:sequenceKind property of the unordered group is changed to "ordered"
+the dfdl:sequenceKind property of the unordered sequence is changed to "ordered"

-the content of the unordered group is replaced by a complex element ( the 'choice element' ) with the following properties:
+the content of the unordered sequence is replaced by a complex element ( the 'choice element' ) with the following properties:

 XSDL minOccurs="0"